top of page

 Everything is designed around your budget and lifestyle, with smart decisions about where to invest and where to save.
 I also love incorporating existing furniture or meaningful pieces so the final space reflects you, not just a catalogue.

-If you choose full project support, I can also handle procurement, ordering, deliveries, and communication with trades — giving you one point of contact and removing an enormous amount of stress.
+If you choose full project support, I can also handle procurement, ordering, deliveries, and communication with trades.
+This gives you one point of contact and removes an enormous amount of stress.

 close up of a chrome bathroom tap with orange and navy towels in the background and a large plant